mhoyer/hal-client/README.md

 #### request<T>(requestInit?: RequestInit)

-Declares a lazy HTTP operation to be invoked later.
+Declares a lazy HTTP operation that can be invoked later.

-- `requestInit` - (optional) [`RequestInit`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch#Syntax) instance to customize `fetch` call.
+- `requestInit` - (optional) [`RequestInit`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch#Syntax) instance that is used for the later `fetch` call.

 *Returns* a new [`LazyResource`](#LazyResource) instance.